Lecture 4a - Peripheral Nervous System

 New cards

-where are ALL preganglionic sympathetic neuroins located
+where are ALL preganglionic sympathetic neuron bodies located?

 New cards

-<p>Once the preganglionic neuron arives at the sympathetic trunk it has five options, what is the first option?</p>
+<p>Once the preganglionic sympathetic neuron arives at the sympathetic trunk it has five options, what is the first option?</p>

-Once the preganglionic neuron arives at the sympathetic trunk it has five options, what is the first option?
+Once the preganglionic sympathetic neuron arives at the sympathetic trunk it has five options, what is the first option?

 Synapses in the sympathetic ganglion at the same level, and the postganglionic neuron leaves with the spinal nerve at that same level to be distributed to smooth muscle in somatic structures